RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 uses sequential keys, redis-bench uses random IDs. this means that there would be a greater chance for collision.

-Rebloom performs at 370k/s, or about 50% faster than bloomd.
+RedisBloom performs at 370k/s, or about 50% faster than bloomd.

 For reading: